 Celiac Disease Program

 Children’s National Hospital is helping to improve the way pediatric celiac disease is diagnosed and treated.
-Working in partnership with concerned members of our community, our Celiac Disease Program brings together a team of expert physicians, nurses, nutritional consultants and professional counselors dedicated to developing a national model for detecting and treating celiac disease in children.
+Working in partnership with concerned members of our community, our Celiac Disease Program and Multidisciplinary Celiac Disease Clinic bring together a team of expert physicians, nurses, nutritional consultants and psychologists dedicated to developing a national model for detecting and treating celiac disease in children.

-Our goal is to attack celiac disease aggressively through improved diagnosis, treatment and awareness, using a five-pronged approach.
+Our goal is to attack celiac disease aggressively through improved diagnosis, treatment and awareness, using a five-pronged approach featuring:

-Although the common belief is that gluten is found only in foods, the protein is actually used in many everyday products including medications, vitamins, adhesives used for stamps and envelopes and cosmetic products such as lotion, shampoo and lipstick.
+Although the common belief is that gluten is found only in foods, the protein is used in many everyday products including:

 Gluten-Free Diet App

 Our gluten-free diet app is designed and maintained by the Celiac Disease Program at Children’s National.
 It provides a cohesive set of high-quality educational materials to patients and families living with celiac disease or a gluten-related condition in order to help with living a safe, nutritious and tasty gluten-free lifestyle.